Accessible Event Resource Guide

 Accommodation requests may include requests for an American Sign Language (“ASL”) interpreter, Communication Access in Real Time (“CART”) captioning service, large print, Braille, wheelchair access, assistive listening devices, closed captioned videos, and alternate food options for individuals with dietary restrictions.
 While these aids should be provided upon reasonable request for accommodation, for some events, the event sponsor may want to consider providing ASL interpreting and captioning even without a request for a reasonable accommodation, particularly for large-scale, public events and videos shown at events.

 In responding to requests for reasonable accommodation, focus on the access issue and requested accommodation, not on the person’s disability.
 Respond to requests promptly and be prepared to engage in an interactive process, meaning that it may take several communications to work through the details of a request.
 The accommodation requested by the participant should be given primary consideration.
-For questions regarding accommodation requests or the reasonableness of a particular request, contact the Office for Access and Equity.
+For questions regarding accommodation requests or the reasonableness of a particular request, contact Equal Opportunity Programs.

 Any participants at an event with qualifying disability may request a reasonable accommodation for participating in an event.
 This includes University students, faculty, other academic appointees, postdoctoral researchers, and staff as well as members of the public, including, but not limited to, prospective students, parents, family members, and other visitors with disabilities.